However, Startups Need to be Mindful About Future Changes to Research and Development Deductions.

 LB&I Taxpayers who choose to follow the Directive will need to establish the organizational reporting levels and structure of employees whose costs are expensed as ASC 730 R&D costs, as well as identify appropriate financial information.
 This involves extracting, organizing and validating data needed to breakout the eligible ASC 730 R&D costs for use in calculating the R&D tax credit.

-LB&I Taxpayers who don’t currently disclose ASC 730 R&D costs in their CAFS may also might find it beneficial to identify, compute and report ASC 730 R&D costs.
+LB&I Taxpayers who don’t currently disclose ASC 730 R&D costs may find it beneficial to identify, compute and report these costs in their CAFS.